givenbmaestro/givenbmaestro/README.md

 - 👋 Hi, I’m @givenbmaestro
 - 👀 I’m interested in anything about learning
-- 🌱 I’m currently learning ads quality rating
+- 🌱 I’m currently learning stuff about ads quality rating

 <!---
 givenbmaestro/givenbmaestro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.